ayush12gupta/model_zoo/cGAN/Readme.md

 Minimax is a decision rule for minimizing the possible loss for a worst case (maximum loss) scenario.
 The maximizer tries to get the highest score possible while the minimizer tries to do the opposite and get the lowest score possible.
+Under the game theory perspective, GAN can be viewed as a game of two players: thediscriminator D and the generator G. The discriminator tries to discriminate the generated
+(or fake) data and the real data, while the generator attempts to make the discriminator confusing by gradually generating the fake data that break into the real data.